TsimpDim/Single-Lane-Bridge/readme.md

 ```

 ### Variable Wait Time Scenario
+5 Red[Var], 2 Blue[Var]
 ```
+									BlueCar1 is crossing the bridge[10ms]
+RedCar2 is waiting to cross the bridge
-RedCar1 is crossing the bridge
+RedCar1 is crossing the bridge[8ms]
+									BlueCar2 is waiting to cross the bridge RedCar3 is waiting to cross the bridge
+RedCar4 is waiting to cross the bridge
+RedCar5 is waiting to cross the bridge
 RedCar1 crossed the bridge
-									BlueCar1 is crossing the bridge
 									BlueCar1 crossed the bridge
-RedCar2 is waiting to cross the bridge
-RedCar2 is crossing the bridge
+RedCar2 is crossing the bridge[30ms]
 RedCar2 crossed the bridge
-									BlueCar2 is crossing the bridge
+									BlueCar2 is crossing the bridge[22ms]
 									BlueCar2 crossed the bridge
-RedCar3 is crossing the bridge
+RedCar3 is crossing the bridge[11ms]
 RedCar3 crossed the bridge
-RedCar4 is waiting to cross the bridge
-RedCar4 is crossing the bridge
+RedCar4 is crossing the bridge[4ms]
 RedCar4 crossed the bridge
-RedCar5 is crossing the bridge
+RedCar5 is crossing the bridge[29ms]
 RedCar5 crossed the bridge
 ```